hmslima/sambahsacompletegrammar/sambahsa.md

 **Ia gwen est nerv*****eus***** {ya gwen est nervÖs} –** the woman is nervous

-Don't worry very much about these affixes because many words can be used as substantives or adjectives without the necessity of modifing the word, like “infinitive”, which means “infinitive”*(what a big surprise!)*, in“un infinitive verb”*(a infinitive verb)* or “smad studye id infinitive”*(let's study the infinitive)*.
+Don't worry too much about these affixes because many words can be used as substantives or adjectives without the necessity of modifing the word, like “infinitive”, which means “infinitive”*(what a big surprise!)*, in“un infinitive verb”*(a infinitive verb)* or “smad studye id infinitive”*(let's study the infinitive)*.

-A *very important observation* is that the vocabulary of sambahsa comes from languages of different families, like derivatives of latin and germanic languages, the rules of making of adjectives from substantives are adapted according to the origin of the word, sometimes you use other affix, or other way, which is not through the -ic or -eus.
+A *very important observation* is that the vocabulary of sambahsa comes from languages of different families, like derivatives from latin and germanic languages, the rules of making of adjectives from substantives are adapted according to the origin of the word, sometimes you use other affix, or other way, which is not through the -ic or -eus.
 See the